 North Carolina Online Health Communication Graduate Programs

 Online Health Communication Degree programs are often designed for at-work adults who want to conveniently study topics such as health education and public advocacy.
-The World Health Organization recognizes health communication as relevant to “virtually every aspect of health and well-being, including disease prevention, health promotion and quality of life.”i Distance students could thus explore the significant link between communication and both local and global health outcomes.
+The World Health Organization recognizes health communication as relevant to “virtually every aspect of health and well-being, including disease prevention, health promotion and quality of life.”i Distance students could thus explore the significant link between top communication and both local and global health outcomes.

 Why Earn an Online Health Communication Degree

 At the graduate level, online Health Communication degree seekers could work towards a masters or doctorate degree, or opt to enroll in a certificate program.
-Health communications is based on the theories and methods of how messages are exchanged, transmitted, and received.
+Health communications is based on the best practices theories and methods of how messages are exchanged, transmitted, and received.
 In this dynamic field of study, health communication students could study topics that draw on science and research into the various environmental, social and psychological influences on behavior and health.i

 Flexibility for At-Work Adults